pipeops-dev/pipeops-docs/docs/How-To Guides/Deployment Templates/deploy-php-laravel.md

    1. Single Replica with 0.5 CPU and 512MB RAM ([Scaling and Replication])
    1. Auto Deploy a branch when a code change is checked-in.

-To delete a project, use the Delete Project guide [here].
+To delete a project, use the Delete Project guide [here](/docs/User%20Guides/Project/project-actions#delete-project).